 - Once you have a better idea of what you want to do with your major, it's time to work on your resume and set-up a LinkedIn account.
 We offer several ways to complete this milestone.

-- Resume Writing for Beginners Workshops: If you are new to resume writing, attend one of these sessions on Mondays and Thursdays in the fall and spring at 11 a.m. or 2 p.m. in Lanier 140.
+- Resume Writing for Beginners Workshops: If you are new to resume writing, attend one of these sessions on Mondays and Tuesdays at 10 a.m. and 3 p.m. in 140 Lanier Hall, starting in October.

 - Appointment with a Career Advisor: Go to Unify and select "Schedule an Appointment" to set up a resume review or LinkedIn appointment with a career advisor.